-I’ve spoken at 150-ish industry conferences, and years ago I was on panel with Matt Cutts when someone introduced me as “Link Building Moses”.
+Link Moses…I’ve spoken at 150+ industry conferences, and years ago I was on panel with Matt Cutts when someone introduced me as “Link Building Moses”.
 It was either Danny Sullivan, Chris Sherman, Mike Grehan or Greg Boser, or maybe all four of them.
 Everyone in the audience laughed.
 Ha ha ha.
 Very funny.
 I get it.
 I’m vocally against link schemes, and I’ve been online since the days of 14.4 modems.
 But it still sort of bothered me, because I’m a big baby and I thought they were making fun of my goody-goody rep.

 A mere $8 a month?
 That, my friends, is hilariously little money.
 Good solid links, with great instructions on how to get them.
 I’ve subscribed for less than 2 months and already, I’ve gotten several links out of the link building tips.
-Now you see why I think all of you, should go and subscribe“.
+Now you see why I think all of you, should go and subscribe to LinkMoses Private.

 I hope you will, too.
 If you’d like to know more about me, here’s my full Bio.